Analog Battery Load Tester

 - Unpleasant smell: A pungent, rotten smell can indicate a battery leak, which causes corrosion around the battery posts.

-Keeping an eye on your battery can help ensure you keep everything in tip-top shape.
+Keeping an eye on your battery and its output can help ensure you keep everything in tip-top shape.